NLESC-JCER/cpp2wasm/README.md

 }
 ```

-The response we want to return is
+The response body we want to return is

 ```json
 {